ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let apiInstance = new SpoonacularApi.DefaultApi();
 let id = 4632; // Number | The recipe id.
 let opts = {
-  'mask': ellipseMask, // String | The mask to put over the recipe image (\"ellipseMask\", \"diamondMask\", \"starMask\", \"heartMask\", \"potMask\", \"fishMask\").
+  'mask': "ellipseMask", // String | The mask to put over the recipe image (\"ellipseMask\", \"diamondMask\", \"starMask\", \"heartMask\", \"potMask\", \"fishMask\").
-  'backgroundImage': background1, // String | The background image (\"none\",\"background1\", or \"background2\").
+  'backgroundImage': "background1", // String | The background image (\"none\",\"background1\", or \"background2\").
-  'backgroundColor': ffffff, // String | The background color for the recipe card as a hex-string.
+  'backgroundColor': "ffffff", // String | The background color for the recipe card as a hex-string.
-  'fontColor': 333333 // String | The font color for the recipe card as a hex-string.
+  'fontColor': "333333" // String | The font color for the recipe card as a hex-string.
 };
 apiInstance.createRecipeCardGet(id, opts, (error, data, response) => {
   if (error) {